Esther Mahlangu: Awards and honours

-In 2006, the Government of South Africa awarded her the Order Of Ikhamanga in Silver for "excellent contribution to the development of the indigenous Ndebele arts."
-In 2019, Mahlangu received the Southern Africa NGO and Multi-Stakeholder Award from the United Nations High Commissioner for Refugees.
-In 2024, Mahlangu received the Lifetime Achievement Award at the inaugural South African Creative Arts Awards.
+In 2006, the Government of South Africa awarded Mahlangu the Order Of Ikhamanga in Silver for "excellent contribution to the development of the indigenous Ndebele arts."
+In 2019, she received the Southern Africa NGO and Multi-Stakeholder Award from the United Nations High Commissioner for Refugees.
+In April 2024, she received the Lifetime Achievement Award at the inaugural South African Creative Arts Awards.
+In July of the same year, she was bestowed with the Officier de L'Ordre des Arts et des Lettres by the French Ministry of Culture, becoming the fifth South African citizen to receive the award.

-Mahlangu has received several honorary degrees in recognition of her contributions to the arts and the preservation of Ndebele culture.
+Mahlangu has also received several honorary degrees in recognition of her contributions to the arts and the preservation of Ndebele culture.
 In April 2018, she was awarded an honorary doctorate by the University of Johannesburg in recognition of her cultural legacy.
 That same year, the Durban University of Technology conferred upon her an honorary doctorate in visual and performing arts, acknowledging her role in promoting Ndebele heritage.
 In 2022, the Tshwane University of Technology awarded Mahlangu an honorary doctorate in arts and design.
-In 2024, she received an honorary Doctor of Philosophy in Mathematics from the University of South Africa in recognition of her artistic career and "mathematical prowess."
+In 2024, she received an honorary Doctor of Philosophy in mathematics from the University of South Africa in recognition of her artistic career and "mathematical prowess."

+Personal life

+Mahlangu married her husband in 1947.
+The couple had three sons; she outlived both her husband and all three children.